marchantweb/vue-ricochet/docs/docs/guide/custom-callbacks.md

 ```

 ### Option B: Using a layout function

+Define layout functions within the `layout` configuration parameter of `ricochetContainer`.

 A layout function returns an array of element positions.
 The function should accept an array of all the elements as a parameter, and should return an array of objects with `x` and `y` properties, representing the positions to place those respective elements.
 Elements are ordered as they appear in the DOM.